top of page

 💔 The Hidden Costs for Small Studios

-• Students book a spot but don’t turn up (no-shows), yet request replacement classes.
+• Students book a spot but don’t turn up (no-shows) yet request replacements.

-• Groups request new time slots under ClassPass to avoid group-class fees.
+• Groups request new time slots to avoid group-class fees charged directly by the studio.

-• We open more slots on ClassPass but receive little to no payment due to platform rules.
+• We open more slots on ClassPass but may receive little or no payment due to platform rules.

-For larger gyms or studios with many instructors and bigger capacity, one or two challenging bookings or students may be negligible.
-For small studios, however, every class counts — financially, operationally, and for the well-being of our instructors.
+For larger gyms, one or two challenging bookings may be manageable.
+For small studios, every class counts — financially, operationally, and emotionally for instructors who invest their heart into teaching.

 💪 Commitment and Care, No Matter Who Joins

-Even so, we always give our best — whether a student books directly with the studio or comes through ClassPass.
-Every participant receives the same quality of teaching, guidance, and attention.
+Even with these challenges, we give every student the same quality of teaching, guidance, and attention.

 🌟 ClassPass as a Marketing Tool

-While ClassPass can create some challenges, it also provides unique opportunities:
+While ClassPass presents unique challenges, it also provides opportunities:

-1. Exposure to new students – Many people discover studios they may never have found otherwise.
-ClassPass acts as a gateway for students to explore different types of fitness, dance, pole, and aerial classes.
+• Exposure to new students – People discover studios they may never have found otherwise.

-2. Encouraging trial and curiosity – Students who are hesitant to commit to a term course may try a class via ClassPass, gain confidence, and then decide to join regular classes.
+• Encouraging trial and curiosity – Students hesitant to commit to a term course can try a class, gain confidence, and then join regular programmes.

-3. Building a community – Even a single ClassPass user may become a loyal student or recommend the studio to friends once they experience the atmosphere, teaching quality, and community.
+• Building a community – Even a single ClassPass user may become a loyal student or recommend the studio to friends.

-4. Feedback and growth – Interacting with new students gives instructors insights into how their classes are perceived, helping improve class structure and content over time.
+• Feedback and growth – Interacting with new students helps instructors refine and strengthen class structure over time.

 💛 How You Can Support Small Studios

-If you’ve enjoyed your ClassPass experience with us, the best way to show support is to join our regular term courses directly.
-Your direct enrolment helps sustain our instructors, maintain the space, and keep our community thriving.
+If you’ve enjoyed your ClassPass experience with us, the best way to support us is to join our regular term courses directly.
+Your enrolment helps sustain instructors, maintain the studio space, and keep our community thriving.

-Supporting a small studio means more than attending a class.
-It ensures that instructors are fairly compensated, that the studio can continue operating, and that students continue to enjoy a safe, welcoming, and well-prepared learning environment.
+Supporting a small studio is about more than attending a class.
+It ensures instructors are fairly compensated, the space can continue operating, and students enjoy a safe, thoughtfully prepared learning environment.

 Small studios are built on passion — not volume.
-Every student who joins a term, attends regularly, and supports our classes directly makes a real difference.
+Every student who joins a term, attends regularly, and supports classes directly makes a meaningful difference.

 Thank you for helping us keep movement accessible, creative, and sustainable for everyone.